 What is liability insurance?

-Interested in learning more about HAI Group's public and affordable housing insurance coverage?
-Our Account Services team is ready to assist you!
+Interested in discovering more about HAI Group's insurance coverage tailored specifically for public and affordable housing?
+Our dedicated Account Services team is here to provide the assistance you need!

 This article is for general information only.
 HAI Group makes no representation or warranty about the accuracy or applicability of this information for any particular use or circumstance.
 Your use of this information is at your own discretion and risk.
 HAI Group and any author or contributor identified herein assume no responsibility for your use of this information.
 You should consult with your attorney or subject matter advisor before adopting any risk management strategy or policy.